3. Tools

 • Vs30 model: The model of the average shear-wave velocity (m/s) between 0 and 30 meters depth (Vs30).
 A “User-specified” option is available and the Vs30 models at each site should be provided in the Site File (.csv) as described in Site File (.csv) definition

 • Z1pt0 model: The model of depth (m) to where shear-wave velocity = 1.0 km/sec.
-If the “User-specified” option is selected, R2D will check if a “z1pt0” column exits in the Site File (.csv).
+If the “User-specified” option is selected, R2D will check if a “z1pt0” column exists in the Site File (.csv).
 If such a column exists, the values in the Site File (.csv) will be used.
 Otherwise, the value specified in the Z1pt0 pane will be applied to all sites.

 • Z2pt5 model: The model of depth (m) to where shear-wave velocity = 2.5 km/sec.
-If the “User-specified” option is selected, R2D will check if a “z2pt5” column exits in the Site File (.csv).
+If the “User-specified” option is selected, R2D will check if a “z2pt5” column exists in the Site File (.csv).
 If such a column exists, the values in the Site File (.csv) will be used.
 Otherwise, the value specified in the Z2pt5 pane will be applied to all sites.

 • The details of the available Vs30, Z1pt0, and Z2pt5 models in R2D are described here